Synthetixio/SIPs/SCCP/sccp-70.md

 |  iETH |    0.50%    |    0.80%    |  0.30%  |
 | iDEFI |    1.00%    |    1.50%    |  1.00%  |
 |  iADA |    1.00%    |    1.50%    |  1.00%  |

+Danijel (@dgornjakovic) developped this [site](https://synthetix-monitoring.herokuapp.com/synths) which should help the spartan council change the fees as necessary to account for higher or lower leverage.

 ## Copyright